Stupid Meetings on the Rise Again: 6 Ways to Reel in Unproductive Time

 The crux of TechSmith’s experiment to curb meeting time was a shift to more async meetings.

 Once they did it, 85% of employees now consider replacing meetings with async communication – using email, document sharing apps, chat functions and beyond to collaborate.
-More interesting was the 8% jump in perceived importance of meetings.
+More interesting was the 8% jump in the perceived importance of meetings.

 “The absence of meetings allowed employees to think more critically about how they use synchronous time together,” says Casciotti.
 “Our goal wasn’t to erase meetings because they are inherently bad.
 They’re not.
 It was because we believed employees sometimes use meetings to address work where other forms of communication are better and more efficient.”